Grease: Rise of the Pink Ladies

 Grease: Rise of the Pink Ladies is an American musical romantic comedy drama television series that was created by Annabel Oakes for Paramount+.
 The series is a prequel to the film Grease (1978), based on the stage musical of the same name by Jim Jacobs and Warren Casey.
 It aired from April 6, 2023 to June 1, 2023 on Paramount+.
 The series was canceled later that month and removed from Paramount+.

 Premise

-The series takes place in 1954, four years before the events of Grease, and follows four fed-up and misfit students who band together to bring out the moral panic that will change Rydell High forever and become the founding mothers of the first female high school gang, known as the "Pink Ladies".
+The series takes place in 1954, six years before the events of Grease, and follows four fed-up and misfit students who band together to bring out the moral panic that will change Rydell High forever and become the founding mothers of the first female high school gang, known as the "Pink Ladies".